gurugio/lowlevelprogramming-university/README.md

 NOTICE: Please notice that low-level programming is out of trend and currently there are not many companies hiring low-level developer.
+It is getting harder to find a job.
-If you does not start professional career, I would like to recommend you finding another field.
+If you does not start professional career yet, I would like to recommend you consider another field carefully.
 I also will move to upper level.